vectorgrp/sil-kit-adapters-tap/README.md

     git clone --branch asio-1-24-0 https://github.com/chriskohlhoff/asio.git third_party/asio

-### Build the Adapters and Demos
+### Build the Adapter and Demos
 To build the demos, you'll need SIL Kit packages ``SilKit-x.y.z-$platform`` for your platform.
 You can download them directly from [Vector SIL Kit Releases](https://github.com/vectorgrp/sil-kit/releases).

-The adapters and demos are built using ``cmake``.
+The adapter and demos are built using ``cmake``.
 If you want to build the adapter against a specific downloaded release of SIL Kit, you can follow these steps:

     mkdir build
     cmake -S. -Bbuild -DSILKIT_PACKAGE_DIR=/path/to/SilKit-x.y.z-$platform/ -D CMAKE_BUILD_TYPE=Release